Style Guide

 # Another first-level item

-# Whitespace combined with a single # to create a new item one level
+# Whitespace combined with a single # to create a new item one level deeper

 1. First-level item